mboyd47/data-visualization-boyd-python/README.md

-# Exploring Visulations Using R and Python
+# Exploring Visualizations Using R and Python